kubedb/docs/docs/guides/mysql/pitr/restic/archiver.md

 ```

 ### MySQLArchiver
-MySQLArchiver is a CR provided by KubeDB for managing the archiving of MySQL binlog files and performing volume-level backups
+MySQLArchiver is a CR provided by KubeDB for managing the archiving of MySQL binlog files and performing physical backups

 ```yaml
 apiVersion: archiver.kubedb.com/v1alpha1